GarrettHays/portfolio/README.md

 ## Known Bugs

-* No Known Bugs[^bignote]
+* No Known Bugs
+  - If you identify any issues or just have questions, ideas or concerns, please feel free to contact Garrett Hays [Garrett Hays](mailto:GarrettLHays@gmail.com) to discuss.

 ## License

 MIT

 Copyright (c) _5/27/22_ _Garrett Hays_

-[^bignote]If you identify any issues or just have questions, ideas or concerns, please feel free to contact Garrett Hays [Garrett Hays](mailto:GarrettLHays@gmail.com) to discuss.